 A notable difference between Eqs.
-6 and 8 is that TKE includes the vertical fluctuations of the wind field, which makes TKE more suitable than TI for applications where vertical mixing is important, like wind turbine wake effects.
-In addition, in mesoscale models like the WRF, TKE is often a prognostic variable that is directly simulated, whereas neither TI nor the standard deviations of the wind components are (i.e., there is no equation to obtain directly the individual components of the Reynolds stress tensor).
+(6) and (8) is that TKE includes the vertical fluctuations of the wind field, which makes TKE more suitable than TI for applications where vertical mixing is important, like wind turbine wake effects.
+In addition, in mesoscale models like the WRF, TKE is often a prognostic variable that is directly simulated, whereas TI and the standard deviations of the wind components are not (i.e., there is no equation to directly obtain the individual components of the Reynolds stress tensor).
 In the field, however, it has been common to compute TI from measurements because TI can be calculated from simple and relatively inexpensive two-dimensional cup anemometers (thus only the horizontal components are considered), whereas sophisticated and expensive three-dimensional sonic anemometers are necessary to measure all three components of the wind in order to derive TKE.